 Skip to content

-The operating environment for the Retail & Commerce segment remains tough, and customer demand is expected to stay cautious, also in the near future.
-The Utilities segment’s outlook is moderate: while customer market consolidation is reducing the overall market size, changes in regulation and market practices create demand for new IT solutions.
+The operating environment for the Retail & Commerce segment remains tough, and customer demand is expected to remain cautious in the near future as well.
+The Utilities segment’s outlook is moderate: while customer market consolidation is reducing overall market size, changes in regulation and market practices are driving demand for new IT solutions.

 CEO Aarne Aktan